HemalishaTagore/SIH-25010/README.md

 ## Technical Approach
 Technologies that I have used to build this AI featured app are:

   For voice and language support - whisper.ai, VoiceOver iOS, Flutter.

   For data blending and prediction - ISRO's Bhuvan API, GPS tracking system, and python.

   App design - Adobe XD, WhatsApp Business API integration.

   For Database and offline storage - SQLite, MongoDB, AWS S3, Firebase Realtime DB.

   For Architecture and Server Setuo - Node.js, Cloud Hosting.

-Flow Chart:
 ![alt text](<Screenshot 2025-09-28 111915.png>)

 ## Feasibility and Viability